-(a) Proposals for consideration by the CPC may be submitted at any time, by any regularlyconstituted town committee or any group of ten (10) or more citizens, but no later than November 1 of the calendar year, said proposals to be submitted in writing and signed by a quorum of the members.

-(b) In every fiscal year, the CPC must recommend that the Annual or special Town Meeting either spend, or set aside for later spending, not less than 10% of the annual revenues in the Community Preservation Fund for open space (not including land for recreational use); not less than 10% of the annual revenues in the Community Preservation Fund for historic resources; and not less than 10% of the annual revenues in the Community Preservation Fund for for historic for community housing.
-(4/06)
+- (a) Proposals for consideration by the CPC may be submitted at any time, by any regularly-constituted town committee or any group of ten (10) or more citizens, but no later than November 1 of the calendar year, said proposals to be submitted in writing and signed by a quorum of the members. - (b) In every fiscal year, the CPC must recommend that the Annual or special Town Meeting either spend, or set aside for later spending, not less than 10% of the annual revenues in the Community Preservation Fund for open space (not including land for recreational use); not less than 10% of the annual revenues in the Community Preservation Fund for community housing.